-Last is implicit partials.
+Another useful Coconut feature is implicit partials.
 Coconut supports a number of different "incomplete" expressions that will evaluate to a function that takes in the part necessary to complete them, that is, an implicit partial application function.
 The different allowable expressions are:

 '''

 .attr

 .method(args)

 obj.

 func$

 seq[]

 iter$[]

 .[slice]

-.$[slice]

 '''